Dogs always use their tongue and teeth for everything they do.

-Nails growing too long for dogs are quite common.
+Nails growing too long for dogs are pretty standard.
 And as soon as their nails grow too long, they start chewing on them.
 You might even notice them scratching their nails on the floor.

-To prevent this, keep your dog’s nails trimmed on a regular basis.
-Check on the nails every week to make sure they haven’t grown too big.
+To prevent this, keep your dog’s nails trimmed regularly.
+Check on the nails weekly to ensure they haven’t grown too big.

 If your dog has broken nails, that’s when the problem becomes real.
 Broken nails will make your dog irritated.
 These broken nails might even cause injuries to your dog.

 Overgrown nails tend to break quite often too.
-If you notice broken nails, make sure to fix them as soon as possible.
+If you notice broken nails, fix them as soon as possible.

-Overgrown nails can at times curve around their paws.
-That can be pretty annoying for your dog.
+Overgrown nails can, at times, curve around their paws.
+That cannot be very pleasant for your dog.

-If you notice your dog breaking or losing nails often, see a vet urgently.
+See a vet urgently if you notice your dog breaking or losing nails.
 It happens due to a condition called Symmetrical Lupoid Onychodystrophy (SLO).

-It’s a pretty rare condition and you should get it looked at as soon as possible.
+It’s a rare condition, and you should get it looked at as soon as possible.

 Reason 2: Infections

 Dogs can chew on their nails for infections as well.
 But what type of infection?
-There are several types of infections such as bacterial, fungal, and parasitic infections.
+There are several types of diseases, such as bacterial, fungal, and parasitic infections.

 Let’s go over how each one might affect your dog-

 A bacterial infection is pretty easy to identify.
 All you have to do is to seek a few distinct signs.
-Like if the nail is fractured or it’s swollen or maybe blood is oozing around the nails.
+Like if the nail is fractured or it’s swollen, or blood is oozing around the nails.
 Then you have to understand that it’s a bacterial infection.

-Your dog might lick ears of another dog, then licks his paws.
-If the other dog has bacteria in its ears, the bacteria will transfer.
+Your dog might lick another dog’s ears and then licks his paws.
 That might as well cause bacterial infection.
+The bacteria will transfer if the other dog has bacteria in its ears.

-Look out for such things if you notice your dog gnawing on its nails.
-Now, if you notice only one broken nail, it’s due to trauma.
+Look out for such things if your dog is gnawing on its nails.
+Now, if you see only one broken nail, it’s due to trauma.
 It’s not a bacterial infection.

-But if more than one nail is affected, then you should contact a vet.
-Due to this your dog might also have a fever and sudden changes in mood.
+But if more than one nail is affected, you should contact a vet.
+Due to this, your dog might also have a fever and sudden changes in mood.

 Fungal infections often affect your dog’s nails due to yeast paronychia or dermatophytes.
-They don’t have a wide area effect though, usually 1-2 nails.
+They don’t have a broad area effect, though, usually 1-2 nails.

-The affected nails will either become very soft or as rough as sandpapers.
+The affected nails will either become very soft or as rough as sandpaper.

 Even ringworms affect your dog’s nails sometimes.
 If you notice hair loss or rash, understand that it’s ringworms.

 Infections with parasites cause your dog’s nails to grow unnaturally.
-They might grow too long or they might grow curved.
-Any of these situations may cause irritation to your dog.
+They might grow too long, or they might grow curved.
+Any of these situations may irritate your dog.

-But they don’t really do any harm unless your dog is weakened.
+But they don’t do any harm unless your dog is weakened.
 This is frequently linked to another illness.
-The mites populate on the skin, causing irregular nail growth.
+The mites populate the skin, causing irregular nail growth.

-On the other hand, if your dog is affected by hookworms their nails will grow too fast.
+On the other hand, if your dog is affected by hookworms, its nails will grow too fast.
 Another parasite named Leishmania parasite will cause the nails to curve and thicken.

 Keep an eye out for these signs if you see your dog gnawing on its nails.
 The chances that it could be a type of infection are pretty high.